benjaminhuanghuang/angular-study/Testing/_notes/00-fake-mock-sub-spy.md

   A stub is a simple fake with no logic, and it always returns the same value.

 - Spy
-  A spy is a function that invisibly wraps a method and lets you control what values it returns or monitor how it was called.
-A test uses a spy to measure if a method was called, how many times it was called, and with what arguments.
+  A spy is a function that invisibly wraps a method and lets you control what values it `returns` or monitor how it was called.

+  A test uses a spy to measure if a method was `called`, how many `times` it was called, and with what `arguments`.